 Old and New Enemies

-Ms. Marvel then took on a familiar foe from her past, A.I.M., as M.O.D.O.K.'s son tried to blow up Seattle by using his father as a bomb.
-Ms. Marvel was caught in the explosion when she attempted to stop it, but completely regenerated from it.
+Ms. Marvel then took on a familiar foe from her past, A.I.M., as M.O.D.O.K.'s son tried to blow up Seattle by using his father as a carrier for a G-Tac Scrambler, a deadly genetic re-coding device which can fatalistically mangle the D.N.A and R.N.A of countless subjects within a twenty meter radius of itself.
+Ms. Marvel was caught in the energy dispersal when she attempted to stop the Scientist Supreme from exploding, but completely regenerated from it.

 Afterward, it came to Ms. Marvel's attention that super-powered women were disappearing around the world, with colleagues like Tigra , Stature, Dusk, Silverclaw, and even Araña included among the missing.
 Carol took this personally and began an intense investigation in order to locate and rescue the women.
 She eventually discovered that they were being held on a remote island and mind-controlled by the Puppet Master in order to build himself a slave army.
 Ms. Marvel attacked his stronghold, but had to battle and defeat Tigra and the other mind-enslaved women when the Puppet Master ordered them to kill her.
 After Ms. Marvel dismantled the Puppet Master's operation and freed his captives, he took his own life by blowing himself up.
 Ms. Marvel realized that she could have stopped him, but was so angered by what he had done that she had allowed the bomb to go off.
 She regenerated from the explosion and lied to her team about not being able to prevent the Puppet Master's suicide.